 If you spot a mistake on your file, you should contact the relevant agency and ask for a correction, explaining why it is wrong and supplying any appropriate supporting evidence.

-There are various ways to damage your credit rating.
-For example, if you are late with a credit card payment or miss a monthly payment on a loan it will show up on your credit file and could adversely affect your score.
+• Late and minimum payments: If you are late with or miss a credit card payment or a loan repayment, it will show up on your credit file.
 You could also find that your record is tainted if you make only the minimum payments on your credit card every month as it suggests that you are struggling to manage your debts.

-You will almost certainly end up with a low credit score if you are declared bankrupt or enter into an Individual Voluntary Arrangement (IVA).
-Lenders are also wary of borrowers who have a County Court Judgment against their name.
+• CCJ, IVA or bankruptcy proceedings: You will almost certainly end up with a low credit score if you are declared bankrupt or enter into an Individual Voluntary Arrangement (IVA).
+Lenders are also wary of borrowers who have a County Court Judgment (CCJ) against their name.

-But it’s not all about poor debt management.
-You will more than likely struggle to borrow money in the future if you have never borrowed money in the past as you will have little or no credit history.
+• Little or no financial history: It’s not all about poor debt management.
+You will more than likely struggle to borrow money if you have never borrowed before as you will have little or no credit history.
 And no credit history makes it tricky for the lender to assess your creditworthiness.

-Try not to apply for credit too often.
-When you make an application it leaves a footprint on your credit file, visible to other lenders.
-If you apply for multiple loans or credit cards in quick succession, lenders often assume that you are in some kind of financial crisis.
-You should therefore limit your applications, particularly if you have already been turned down.
+• Frequency of credit applications: If you apply for multiple loans or credit cards or apply repeatedly in quick succession, lenders might assume you are in some kind of financial crisis.
+You should therefore limit your applications, particularly if you have recently been turned down.

 The timing of your application could affect your score.
 So don’t be surprised if you are refused credit shortly after moving home or switching jobs.
 Lenders look for stability and could be put off by any recent changes.